MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 ### How much time does it take for EDR in block mode to be disabled?

-If you chose to disable EDR in block mode it can take up to 30 minutes for the system to disable this capability.
+If you chose to disable EDR in block mode, it can take up to 30 minutes for the system to disable this capability.

 ### Is EDR in block mode supported on Windows Server 2016?